 常見字詞

-abuse activity addiction alcohol American argued arrest associated birth Britain British Canada Canadian child civil claims cocaine Colombia constructed continue convicted crack crime criminal criminal justice Critics developed doctors drug court drug policy drug treatment drug users early economic effects emerged especially evidence experience fact factors federal female fetus gender groups harm heroin housing human illegal drugs imprisonment increased infants International justice legal drugs limited linked lives marijuana maternal ment moral mothers movement negative offenders offered parents percent political poor positive practices pregnancy pregnant women Press prison problems programs protect punishment rates reduction regulation relation reproductive responsible risk role sentenced shape similar social subjected suspected testing tion United University viewed violence welfare Western women workers York
+abuse activity addiction alcohol American arrest associated birth Britain British Canada Canadian child civil claims cocaine Colombia constructed continue convicted crack crime criminal criminal justice Critics developed doctors drug court drug policy drug treatment drug users early economic effects emerged especially evidence experience fact factors federal female fetus gender groups harm heroin housing human illegal drugs imprisonment increased infants International justice legal drugs limited linked lives marijuana maternal ment moral mothers movement negative offenders offered parents percent political poor poor women positive practices pregnancy pregnant women Press prison problems programs protect punishment rates reduction regulation relation reproductive responsible risk role sentenced shape similar social subjected suspected testing tion United University viewed violence welfare Western women York